HomeOfVapourSynthEvolution/VapourSynth-BM3D/README.md

 - sigma:<br />
     The strength of denoising, valid range [0, +inf), default [10,10,10].<br />
+    This denoising algorithm is very sensitive to the sigma, so adjust it carefully according to the source.<br />
     Technically, this is the standard deviation of i.i.d. zero mean additive white Gaussian noise in 8 bit scale.
 BM3D denoising filter is designed based on this noise model, and best fit for attenuating it.<br />
     An array up to 3 elements can be assigned to set different sigma for Y,U,V channels.
 If less than 3 elements assigned, the last element's value will be assigned to the undefined elements.<br />
     0 will disable the processing for corresponding channel.